RobinRother/communism-advisor-skill/README.md

 User can ask questions about communism and influential characters associated with it

 ## Examples
-* "What do you think about state and capital"
-* "Tell me something about communism"
 * "What did the marx say"
 * "Open communism-advisor"
 * "Initiate communism"